-Data Units: Dry weight tons/acre
+Data Resolution: 30m raster Data Units: Dry weight tons/acre

 Creation Method: The F3 model generated several raster surfaces to provide an estimate of the total aboveground live tree crown (including foliage) biomass for all trees (ABGDLVBR) and estimates of the tree stem biomass of live small trees (BMSTM; <10" dbh).
 Since the F3 model data is driven by FIA plot data (which is an incomplete source for shrub metrics), the shrub biomass cannot currently be generated.